intel-lab-lkp/linux/Documentation/gpu/panthor.rst

 Where `N` is a bit mask where cycle and timestamp sampling are respectively enabled by the first and second bits.

+Possible `drm-*-internal` key names are: `total`, `active` and `resident`.
+These values convey the sizes of the internal driver-owned shmem BO's that aren't exposed to user-space through a DRM handle, like queue ring buffers, sync object arrays and heap chunks.
+Because they are all allocated and pinned at creation time, `drm-resident-internal` and `drm-total-internal` should always be equal. `drm-active-internal` shows the size of kernel BO's associated with VM's and groups currently being scheduled for execution by the GPU.
+`drm-shared-memory` is unused at present, but in the future it might stand for the size of the Firmware regions, since they do not belong to an open file context.